220523-Java-React/demos/solutions/05-31-2022_API-Assignment.md

 ## Type Parameter
-the type parameter signals to the server what kinds of questions that the user would like to recieve.
+The type parameter signals to the server what kinds of questions that the user would like to recieve.
 The user can input "boolean" to recieve true/false questions or "multiple" to recieve multiple choice questions.
 ![Type Example](./image3.png)
 > https://opentdb.com/api.php?amount=10&difficulty=easy&type=boolean

-The Api call signals to the server that the user would like 10 questions with an easy difficulty based on the "difficulty" parameter, and that the user would also like a true/false question based on the "type" paramter being boolean.
+This Api call signals to the server that the user would like 10 questions with an easy difficulty based on the "difficulty" parameter, and that the user would also like a true/false question based on the "type" paramter being boolean.

 ## Category Parameter